tmallz/fetch-rewards-front-end/README.md

 ## Building

  - First clone the repo locally and install all dependancies.
- - Then run the project in dev mode (npm run dev)
+ - use: npm run dev -- --open
+ - Project should open automatically
- - Open http://localhost:5173/ in your browser and the site should be functioning as outlined in the requirements.
+ - If the project doesn't open automatically: open http://localhost:5173/ in your browser